kazmanbanj/Chateet/README.md

-This is a project made with laravel (backend technology), tailwindcss (frontend technology), MYSQL (relational database), TablePlus (database administrative tool).
+This is a project made with laravel (backend technology), tailwindcss (frontend technology), MYSQL (relational database).
 Chateet is a platform where users can interact with one another, follow each other and read latest posts from friends.

 # https://chateet.herokuapp.com/